 A roof leak is a sign that there is an underlying issue with your home's plumbing system or roof.
 If you notice that your ceiling has signs of water damage, it is important to locate the source of the problem before attempting to fix it yourself or calling a plumber.

 Water damagecan be difficult to detect, but if you have a broken pipe or outdoor fitting, you are fortunate.
 Do your best to control the water leak, turn off the water supply to your home, and call a plumber right away.

 If you catch the leak early and clean up the mess quickly, the severity of the damage should be minimal.
 However, if the leak has been present for an extended period of time, it can cause more serious damage such as compromising the structure of your house and leading to mold growth.
 If you cannot find an obvious source of the damage, call a plumber to investigate and determine what is happening.
 If you have trouble locating the source of the roof leak, contact an authorized contractor.

 The contractor can help you locate the source of the leak at an hourly rate and can help you make repairs.
 For all roof problems, including flashings and ventilation grilles, a roofing professional can provide assistance in tracking leaks and performing all necessary repairs.
-Some key signs of a leaking roof can include missing or damaged tiles and water stains on the roof of the upper level of the house.
-If left uncontained or stopped, a water-damaged leak can cause more extensive problems beyond cosmetic stains on the roof.
+Some key signs of a leaking roof include missing or damaged tiles and water stains on the roof of the upper level of the house.
+If left unchecked or stopped, a water-damaged leak can cause more extensive problems beyond cosmetic stains on the roof.

-It will involve removing the drywall where the leak occurred and then trying to determine where the water is coming from (if you have a leak in a pipe, the water will travel frequently in the direction of the studs until it finds a low point, and then it will accumulate until it goes through the drywall).Whichever route you choose, hiring a quality contractor is the best way to ensure that water damage is fixed correctly, the first time and every time.
+It may involve removing drywall where the leak occurred and then trying to determine where the water is coming from (if you have a leak in a pipe, the water will travel frequently in the direction of the studs until it finds a low point, and then it will accumulate until it goes through the drywall).Whichever route you choose, hiring a quality contractor is essential for ensuring that water damage is fixed correctly and permanently.